 Providers

 Dr. Kelley Krueger, PhD, BCBA is a licensed psychologist and Board Certified Behavior Analyst with over 17 years of experience working with neurodivergent populations.
 Dr. Krueger is the Senior Clinical Director of Neurodevelopmental Services, Southern California Region for Pacific Clinics and the Center for Divergent Connections.
-She started her career as a behavior therapist and instructional aide before receiving her B.A. in Psychology & Social Behavior at University of California, Irvine.
-She went on to earn her M.A. and Ph.D. in Psychological Studies in Education at University of California, Los Angeles under the mentorship of Dr. Connie Kasari.
+She started her career as a behavior therapist and instructional aide before receiving her BA in Psychology and Social Behavior at the University of California, Irvine.
+She earned her MA and PhD in Psychological Studies in Education at the University of California, Los Angeles under the mentorship of Dr. Connie Kasari.

 Dr. Krueger is passionate about supporting neurodivergent populations to achieve self-determined, authentic, and enriched lives.
 She uses a strengths-based, neurobiologically-informed, neurodiversity-affirming approach to assessment, diagnosis and treatment.